Suggestions for planning your travels on the Delta Farm and Winery Trail

 To return to Hwy 12 or Hwy 4 by Hwy 160, drive back towards Walnut Grove and turn left, before entering town, onto Isleton Rd to cross the flat bridge and turn right on Isleton Rd.
 You will pass pear and cherry orchards.
 At the yellow Isleton Bridge, Isleton Rd becomes Hwy 160.

 *Alternatively from the Walnut Grove Bridge, turn left (north) on Hwy 160-River Rd to drive through Walnut Grove.
 You will pass the locks that help direct migrating salmon when closed, before entering Locke.
-In Locke, you can turn on Locke Rd and then right on Main St to drive through or stop and visit Historic Locke.
+In Locke, you can turn on Locke Rd and then right on Main St to drive through or stop and visit the Locke Foundation (Associate Member) in Historic Locke.
 Locke is one of the last surviving Chinese communities in California, originally built in 1915.
 Then you can drive back to Walnut Grove to continue on the South loop. [caption id="attachment_1003" align="alignright" width="300"] Historic Locke built in 1915[/caption]

 West Side River Loop